Teachings of the Báb: Progressive revelation

-According to the Báb religion is a dialogical and relative phenomenon that is the product of the interaction of the will of God with the historical stage of the development of humanity.
+According to the Báb, religion is a dialogical and relative phenomenon that is the product of the interaction of the will of God with the historical stage of the development of humanity.
 The Báb rejects the traditional concept of religion which portrays it as an absolute and eternally binding imposition of the will of God on humans.
 Religion is a dynamic and progressive reality similar to humanity.
 One of the most significant and central expressions of this dialectical and historical concept is the Báb's use of the term irtifá (ارتفاع) which carries two contradictory meaning; cancellation and elevation.
 Irtifá‘ conveys the same semantics as Hegel’s Aufhebung (to elevate/abolish).
 According to the Báb, each new religion is an irtifá‘ of the previous religion.
 The new religion is the negation and abrogation of the previous religion, yet at the same it is the same previous religion, which appears in a higher, more elevated form.

 This notion of continuity and renewal anticipates future prophetic revelations after the Báb.
-More specifically the Báb states that the essence and purpose of the his own mission, as he always stresses, is to prepare the people for the advent of a yet greater messianic figure that appears after him which he refers to as "he whom God shall make manifest".
+More specifically the Báb states that the essence and purpose of his own mission, as he always stresses, is to prepare the people for the advent of a yet greater messianic figure that appears after him which he refers to as "he whom God shall make manifest".

 According to the Báb, the word of God is alive and dynamic and wants to appear in its new form in conjunction with the evolution of mankind.
 He deeply regrets that religious traditionalists, out of their love for their divine book, prevent the evolution of the same book and reject its re-appearance in the next religious dispensation.